pollobdebnath18/KrishiBazar/README.md

 - The frontend uses environment configuration for API base URL selection.
 - Orders in the current server implementation are represented as in-memory demo data and are not yet persisted in Prisma.
 - Product creation is implemented in the Express product service and matches the current Prisma `Product` model fields.
+- Payment integration is UI-only: the page shows a bKash card and a Card card, but no actual bKash or bank card gateway flow is implemented.

 ## Roadmap & Future Directions